 IFRS 9 addresses the classification, measurement and recognition of financial assets and financial liabilities.
-In May 2011, the IASB issued IFRS 9, Financial Instruments.
-The new Standard limits the number of categories for classification of financial assets to two: amortized cost and fair value through profit or loss.
-IFRS 9 also replaces models for measuring equity instruments and such instruments are either recognized at fair value through profit or loss or at fair value through other comprehensive income.
-The required adoption date for IFRS 9 has been deferred and is not expected until January 1, 2017, with early adoption permitted.
+In July 2014 IFRS 9, Financial Instruments ("IFRS 9") was issued.
+The completed standard provides revised guidance on the classification and measurement of financial assets.
+It also introduces a new expected credit loss model for calculating impairment for financial assets.
+This final version of IFRS 9 will be effective for annual periods beginning on or after January 1, 2018, with early adoption permitted.
 IFRS 9 is not expected to have a material impact on amounts recorded in the financial statements of the Company.